KramerJProg/EverythingGaming/README.md

 I have spent countless hours on this project from implementing multiple features to fixing and solving multiple bugs.

 <h2>Technologies Used</h2>
-Everything Gaming is a FullStack application that uses the .NET framework (~v.8.0) for server-side and the React framework for the client-side.
+Everything Gaming is a FullStack application that is built on .NET (~v.8.0) for server-side and the React framework for the client-side.
 I have used SQLite for the entirety of the application up until the end where I made the switch to PostgreSQL for more robust persistence.
 A custom API was built/used for the backend using C# as the programming language.
 I also used
 ASP.NET Core ~ Identity ~ Entity Framework ~ Ef Migrations ~ Stripe Services ~ JWT...etc.
 For the frontend, I chose to use TypeScript as the programming language to move with React because
 I prefer strongly typed languages.
 I also implemented Redux for managing State within React.
 I took advantage of the Redux Dev Tools which are very useful.
 There is much more to the applicatoin, but